Three times a week, we do our podcast, Verdict with Ted Cruz.

 Beyond that, there's no basis.

-A Democrat controlled Congress, signed by the president, pass a law saying Donald Trump can't run for president because anybody who's been impeached, even if acquitted can't run for president.
+Otherwise, Congress could pass a law today, a Democrat-controlled Congress signed by the president, pass a law saying Donald Trump can't run for president because anybody who's been impeached, even if acquitted, can't run for president.

-Congress cannot change the Constitution.
+Congress cannot change the Constitution, but they think they can.

-They've been advised by hair-brained law professors, The same law professor Lawrence Tribe who urged his former student Merrick Garland to indict President Trump for attempting to murder Pence.
+They've been advised by hairbrained law professors, the same law professor, Lawrence Tribe, who urged his former student, Merrick Garland, to indict President Trump for attempting to murder Pence.

 This is the kind of judgment that law professors have under this Trump derangement syndrome.